jaspector

 Building permit required for new construction, additions, interior remodels affecting 16+ square feet, structural changes, electrical/mechanical/plumbing modifications, detached garages/accessory buildings, decks over 6 inches, garage enclosures, foundation repairs, roofing with decking replacement, exterior door/window replacement, fences over 7 feet (solid) or 8 feet (open), siding replacement, driveway approaches, pools/spas, security systems, demolition, and above-ground storm shelters with utility connections.

-Typical processing time is 7 business days for residential and commercial building permits; 3-5 business days for fire-related permits.
+Building permit processing times in Fort Worth, TX typically run 7 business days for residential and commercial building permits; 3-5 business days for fire-related permits.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Fort Worth, TX.
 The following work is generally exempt: Cosmetic remodels: flooring/wall coverings, cabinets, countertops, shelving; Plumbing fixture replacement in kind with no system modification; Shingle-only roofing replacement (no decking/rafters/sheathing replacement); Freestanding above-ground storm shelters without utility connections or structural modifications; Fences at or below 7 feet (solid) or 8 feet (open); Residential door replacement outside designated historic districts without frame opening changes; Painting, wallpapering, and decorative work; Ordinary repairs and maintenance not affecting structural elements, fire protection, or building systems.
 Note: Cosmetic is narrowly interpreted; any work affecting structural elements, load-bearing components, fire separation, or building systems requires a permit.
 Work in historic districts may have additional requirements.
 Exempt work does not exempt contractor from Contractor Registration requirement.
+When in doubt, confirm with the local building department before starting work.